jacobboullion/revature/README.md

 ## Project Description

-This project takes in large amounts of wikipedia page view and clickstream data in order to answer some questions and do analysis based on this data.
+This project takes in large amounts of wikipedia page view and clickstream data in order to answer some questions and do analysis based on this data.It does this by using HQL and other technologies like MapReduce to effienctly read through the data.

 ## Technologies Used